Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 I am still learning C# programming, but when I feel up to it, I will start working on this project

+If you are a scripter and would like to help (I don't give money for free) text me on discord - Trailay #0016

 Planned roles:

-Impostor Team
+Impostor Team:
-• Assassin - can kill on meetings
+• Assassin - Can kill on meetings
+• Digger - Dig your own vents
+• Blinded - You can blind other players
+• Biter - Bite someone to death
+• Pestilence - Infect someone and after a certain time they will die

+Neutral Team: